fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m2-exercise-implement-polymorphism-csharp.md

 1. Move all of your interface files into the `Interfaces` folder.

-    Organizing the interfaces in a separate folder will help you keep your project organized as you add more files.
+    Placing your interface files in a separate folder will help you keep your project organized.
 You can drag and drop the `IBankAccount.cs`, `IBankCustomer.cs`, `IMonthlyReportGenerator.cs`, `IQuarterlyReportGenerator.cs`, and `IYearlyReportGenerator.cs` files into the `Interfaces` folder.

 ## Create classes that support customer and account reporting